tli3/TMJOA_Baseline/python/README.md

 python3 src/FinalStat.py

-Returns the evaluation metrics of the trained models, their average and the metrics of the finale model.
+Returns the evaluation metrics of the trained models, their average and the metrics of the final model.

 ```
 usage: Step2_FinalStat.py [-h] [--output OUTPUT] [--folder FOLDER]